This post may contain affiliate links.

 What happens as you go through the Spiral Tunnels is that you are slowly turning inside a mountain.
 Think of it.
-You are inside a mountain, and while you’re in there you’re curling your way up (or down) some 60 feet altogether.
+You’re inside a mountain, and while you’re in there you’re curling your way up (or down) some 60 feet altogether.

-The twirl is so subtle our host had us guessing which way we were turning as we made our way through the dark bowels of the mountain.
+The twirl is so subtle our host had us guessing which way we were turning.
 The first time we all guessed correctly and said left.
 The next time I was convinced we were turning left again, but we were veering right.
 I also couldn’t really tell we were going uphill.
-Clearly, it’s hard to get your bearings when you’re deep inside the earth.
+Clearly, it’s hard to get your bearings when you’re deep in the bowels of a mountain.

 Kicking Horse Pass